Student Advocates 2025-2026

 The Advocates Know What Works

-The presentations include a video featuring Landmark students, personal stories, interactive exercises, and questions and answers.
+Their group presentation includes personal stories, research, interactive exercises, and time for questions from the audience.
 The Advocates also share what teaching and learning strategies work best for them and how aspiring teachers can incorporate these tools into their classrooms.
 Examples include Landmark's Six Teaching Principles, such as presenting information in varied ways, making lessons active and kinesthetic, using templates, encouraging self-advocacy, and more.
+Each member of this group has an expressed desire to make an impact on future teachers by encouraging them to understand and support students with learning differences.